 - Spacious buildings with excellent accessibility for wheelchair users.

-- Biologically robust twin-vault urine-separating design.
+- Biologically robust twin-vault urine-separating design for composting toilets.

 - Designed for the UK climate with no reliance on urine evaporation.